Probate Q&A Series

 1. Detailed Answer

-In North Carolina, a child born out of wedlock has clear inheritance rights under state law.
+In North Carolina, a child born out of wedlock has inheritance rights under state law.
 The key distinction hinges on the parent whose estate the child seeks to inherit from.

 Inheritance from the Mother